ltonetwork/documentation/04-scenario/index.md

 #### Initial state

 The state with key `:initial` is the initial state of the FSM.
-This state is required, except for subscenarios.

 The initial state should not have a default action.
 Instead the initial action is automatically determined, by finding an action that the actor that instantiated the process can perform.
 This actions are checked in order.